Physical geography: Historical evolution of the discipline

-The contributions of the Russian school became more frequent through his disciples, and in the nineteenth century we have great geographers such as Vasily Dokuchaev who performed works of great importance as a "principle of comprehensive analysis of the territory" and "Russian Chernozem".
+The contributions of the Russian school became more frequent through his disciples.
+In the nineteenth century, we have great geographers such as Vasily Dokuchaev, who produced works of great importance, including the "principle of comprehensive analysis of the territory" and "Russian Chernozem".
 In the latter, he introduced the geographical concept of soil, as distinct from a simple geological stratum, and thus found a new geographic area of study: pedology.
-Climatology also received a strong boost from the Russian school by Wladimir Köppen whose main contribution, climate classification, is still valid today.
-However, this great geographer also contributed to the paleogeography through his work "The climates of the geological past" which is considered the father of paleoclimatology.
+Climatology also received a strong boost from the Russian school through Wladimir Köppen, whose main contribution, climate classification, remains valid today.
+However, this great geographer also contributed to the paleogeography through his work "The climates of the geological past", which is considered the father of paleoclimatology.
 Russian geographers who made great contributions to the discipline in this period were: NM Sibirtsev, Pyotr Semyonov, K.D.
 Glinka, Neustrayev, among others.

-The second important process is the theory of evolution by Darwin in mid-century (which decisively influenced the work of Friedrich Ratzel, who had academic training as a zoologist and was a follower of Darwin's ideas) which meant an important impetus in the development of Biogeography.
+The second important process is the theory of evolution by Darwin in the mid-century (which decisively influenced the work of Friedrich Ratzel, who had academic training as a zoologist and was a follower of Darwin's ideas), which meant an important impetus in the development of Biogeography.

 Another major event in the late nineteenth and early twentieth centuries took place in the United States.
-William Morris Davis not only made important contributions to the establishment of discipline in his country but revolutionized the field to develop cycle of erosion theory which he proposed as a paradigm for geography in general, although in actually served as a paradigm for physical geography.
+William Morris Davis not only made important contributions to establishing discipline in his country but also revolutionized the field by developing the cycle of erosion theory, which he proposed as a paradigm for geography in general.
+However, it actually served as a paradigm for physical geography.
 His theory explained that mountains and other landforms are shaped by factors that are manifested cyclically.
-He explained that the cycle begins with the lifting of the relief by geological processes (faults, volcanism, tectonic upheaval, etc.).
-Factors such as rivers and runoff begin to create V-shaped valleys between the mountains (the stage called "youth").
+He explained that the cycle begins with the uplift of the relief by geological processes (faulting, volcanism, tectonic uplift, etc.).
+Factors such as rivers and runoff begin to create V-shaped valleys between the mountains (the "youth" stage).
 During this first stage, the terrain is steeper and more irregular.
-Over time, the currents can carve wider valleys ("maturity") and then start to wind, towering hills only ("senescence").
-Finally, everything comes to what is a plain flat plain at the lowest elevation possible (called "baseline") This plain was called by Davis' "peneplain" meaning "almost plain" Then river rejuvenation occurs and there is another mountain lift and the cycle continues.
+Over time, the currents can carve wider valleys ("maturity") and then start to wind, leaving only towering hills ("senescence").
+Finally, everything comes down to a plain, flat plain at the lowest possible elevation (called "baseline").
+This plain was called by Davis "peneplain" meaning "almost plain".
+Then river rejuvenation occurs, and there is another mountain lift, and the cycle continues.